15 min read

 Oprah says that “Intention is about enjoying a new sense of freedom to be who we really are—ourselves, natural, and without a mask in our relationships, our work and our life.
 It takes courage, commitment and depth”.

-This video above is of me and my dad in the South of Spain, right outside a little village called Ronda, built right on top of a huge, beautiful gorge.
+This video above is of me and my father in the South of Spain, right outside a little village called Ronda, built right on top of a huge, beautiful gorge.

 Fun fact: the backdrop for my video above is also the backdrop for the new, totally adorable and heart-wrenching animated movie, Ferdinand. (go see it, seriously.)